base/node/README.md

 ## Troubleshooting

-For support please join our [Discord](https://discord.gg/buildonbase) post in `🛠｜node-operators`.
+For support, please join our [Discord](https://discord.gg/buildonbase) and post in `🛠｜node-operators`.
 You can alternatively open a new GitHub issue.

 ## Disclaimer